JimmyJichi/shooting-star/README.md

 ### 4. Get Channel ID

 1. Enable Developer Mode in Discord (User Settings > Advanced > Developer Mode)
-2. Right-click on the channel where you want shooting stars to appear
+2. Right-click on the channels where you want shooting stars to appear
 3. Click "Copy ID"

 ### 5. Create Environment File